panel-attack/panel-game/docs/Understanding the Codebase.md

 This version seeks to be more brief and on-point for people familiar with lua/love and the game itself (as a player).

 The codebase combines code used for the client and the server.
 Code used by both or that is anticipated to be used by both is located in the `common` folder.
-Although not yet a reality, the goal is for files in the common folder to have no references to files in the server/client folders.
-The only exception to this are tests that may use love's and the client's I/O to load replays, puzzles and configurations as test data.
+Files in the common folder should have no references to files in the server/client folders.
+The only exception to this are tests that may use I/O living in the client to load replays, puzzles and configurations as test data.

 The server has a separate documentation so this document mainly deals with the client architecture.